 - It’s crucial for cancer patients to have a good alkaline-acid balance because cancer can only thrive in an acidic environment VS Food doesn’t affect blood pH and acid/alkaline balance and there’s no point obsessing with it.

 Confused?
-I totally get you… I was- and sometimes still am!- too.
+I totally get you… I was- and sometimes still am- too.
 It’s difficult, if not impossible, to navigate the cancer nutrition jungle.
 Compared to other scientific fields, nutrition science is still in its infancy and our field is facing even more challenges than other areas of science.
 Maybe this is because it’s incredibly difficult to find “subjects”, i.e. patients willing to participate in trials and, most importantly, be compliant with the dietary approach they’ve been allocated.
 And apart from recruitment- finding suitable candidates for a study- compliance is the next thing that can put a spanner in the works.
-Unless you lock people in and almost “force feed” them, there’s no way of knowing whether they really follow a certain diet or take supplements.
+Unless you lock people in and almost “force feed” them, there’s no way of knowing whether they really follow a certain diet.
 Let alone what else they do that could also have an impact on their wellbeing, like sleep, exercise, stress or other factors (these are called “confounding factors” in the world of research).

 Is it possible to be 100% evidence-based?

-But, in case you’re under the illusion that you can read a scientific study- into a drug, for instance- and think it’s 100% reliable, then please think again.
-I read this blog post here with interest where you can read that “in published medical research, 80 percent of non-randomized studies (by far the most common) are later found to be wrong.
+In case you’re under the illusion that you can read a scientific study and think it’s 100% reliable, then please think again.
+I read this blog post here with interest where you can read that “in published medical research, 80% of non-randomized studies (by far the most common) are later found to be wrong.
 Even 25 percent of randomized studies and 15 percent of large randomized studies — the best of the best — turn out to be inadequate.”